The history of the building

 Reduced in poverty, he had to close the typography and sell the building.

-Forced to inactivity because of the old age and the lack of work, he died in 1858.
+Forced to inactivity because of old age and the lack of work, he died in 1858.

 Some architectural notes

-A three-ramps stairway with a pavilion vaulted marble balustrade with skylight complete the magnificent entrance.
+A three-ramp stairway with a pavilion vaulted marble balustrade with skylight completes the magnificent entrance.